sigh/Stern-Brocot-Tree/enumerate.md

 </details>

 Unlike the Stern-Brocot tree, we don't need to carry around a state matrix to compute the children, we can use the fraction directly!
-Let's see how this affects the iteration formula.
+This also let's us simplify the iteration formula.

 ## Iterating over the Rationals

-Now let's define the successor function over rationals as
+Define the successor function over rationals as
 $$ s(q=\frac{a}{b}) $$.

 <details>